ppsieradzki/r3/README.md

-A dynamic webpage project designed to host audio-responsive animations.
+A music blog designed to generate content based on a users musical preferences.